 Okay so an employer will now see that you were a “President” in 2015, but let’s draw even more attention away from your scary fraternity or sorority name: bold the title to highlight your attributes.

 Your résumé should be no longer than one page if you are a recent graduate.
 Reviewers spend 1-2 seconds scanning your résumé to determine if they want to read it, so there needs to be a way to draw attention to where it’s needed.

-Don’t embolden any old word, willy-nilly.
-Use it as an organizational tool in the same way you’d use bullet points or indentations.
+Use this as an organizational tool in the same way you’d use bullet points, numbers, or indentations.
 We want this to guide a reviewer to relevant information, not to be used as a cheap gimmick like glitter to make you seem special.